 I also help parents and educators provide children with skills and responsibilities never before offered that require courage and practice.
 They learn to build a shared power model, which can be challenging and frightening for adults and children alike.
 For example, students are expected and supported to work out problems with teachers or fellow students.
 The Principal expects staff to create a mind trust with each other and the students, promising face-to-face they will not gossip about them.
 Teachers and parents conduct classroom and family meetings where children share in problem solving and decision-making.
 Walking the talk is difficult when a parent asks the school to stop giving out gold stars or when friends and family criticize the lack of punishment, or when schools encourage parents to share power with children rather than dominating them.
 Walking the talk for my clients is often a time of challenging transition but the greatest benefit is that people like themselves and one another better.

 Whether you revisit existing resolutions or create new ones, choose ones that inspire you deeply, and get all the support you need.
 At this time of year, we can help you with our blueprint process and program Failing to Plan = Planning to Fail (available in live, online and audio versions).
 Remember, it is easier to be idealistic about your talk rather than walk it.
 Call us if we can help.

-This article was published nationally in Women’s Journals December 2015/January 2016
+This article has been published nationally in The Women’s Journal in Judy’s column on Emotional Intelligence, December 2015/January 2016.